rishabh7823/advanced-DCDC/README.md

 1-*PADS*

-PADS is somthing from which you can send the signals inside the chip
+PADS is something from which you can send the signals inside the chip

 2-*CORE*